 Surgery for lung cancer

-The aim of surgery is to remove the part of your lung containing cancer and any nearby lymph nodes.
+The aim of curative surgery is to remove the part of your lung containing the tumour and any nearby lymph nodes.

 - Lobectomy: This is when a lobe of your lung is removed.
 Removal of 2 lobes is called bi-lobectomy.
 (Picture courtesy of CRUK / Wikimedia Commons)